 You are going to have your opinions.
 Perhaps the ex is way too lax about the rules.
-Perhaps you really don't like her.
+Perhaps you don't like her.
 Whatever it is you are feeling and thinking, don't mention it.
-Your stepchild has the right to love his parents... even if you see them as imperfect.
+Your stepchild has the right to love their parents — even if you see them as imperfect.

 That said, you still need to set rules for your house.
-Just do it in concert with your spouse, and don't be afraid to enforce them.
+Just do it in concert with your spouse, and don't be afraid to enforce those rules.

-Again, the challenging role of a step-parent is tough and uncertain.
-But no matter how bad the biological parent is, you aren't supposed to take her place -- or try.
+Again, the challenging role of a stepparent is tough and uncertain.
+But no matter how bad the biological parent's behaviors, you aren't supposed to take their place — or try.
 It could lead to big-time resentment.
-"Don't try to replace your step-child's biological parent.
+"Don't try to replace your stepchild's biological parent.
 Be there as a support system, role model, mentor and caring ear," says Rosalind Sedacca, CCT, author of How Do I Tell the Kids About the Divorce?

-So, expect some rough patches, and wait for the love to develop over time.
-"Don't expect [the stepkids] to love -- or even like -- you.
+Expect some rough patches and wait for the love to develop over time.
+"Don't expect [the step-kids] to love — or even like — you.
 They must treat you as kindly and respectfully as they would any other acquaintance or friend of the family.
 I figured I was going to be around for the rest of their lives, so they had plenty of time to get to know me.
 I could grow on them," says stepmom Melinda Mallari.

 And you'll see personalized content just for you whenever you click the My Feed .